 If you have any questions about what can be made, please do not hesitate to contact me prior to any purchase.

-Important note regarding payment: is required in advance please.
+Important note: payment is required in advance please.
 Should you decide you do not wish to keep the item once the final images have been sent, 50% of this will be non-refundable due to the time it takes to make, loss of materials and that I will work with you all the way through to ensure you are happy.

 Shipping: Postage and packaging costs – is £10.00 for mainland UK.
-I am happy to ship elsewhere / worldwide however shipping costs will need to be confirmed so please contact me prior to purchase.
+I am happy to ship elsewhere, however shipping costs will need to be confirmed so please contact me prior to purchase.
 Thank you

 Time: Each egg / tin, can take 2 – 3 weeks to work on and this may be affected by the time it takes you to provide your images, answers to any questions I may have.
 I will let you know if I already have several commissions as this may also affect the time.
 Should your item be on an urgent basis, please inform me prior to purchase so I can confirm it is possible to make within your constraints.